 Effects of Marijuana Use

-Marijuana's short-term effects include distorted perceptions of time and space, increasing the risk of traffic accident or personal injury.
+Marijuana’s short-term effects include distorted perceptions of time and space, increasing the risk of a traffic accident or personal injury.
 Difficulty thinking and solving problems can impede learning.
 And since so many people abusing marijuana are high school and college-age, this effect is particularly significant.

 Heavy use of marijuana is linked to mental disturbances including psychosis and schizophrenia.
-Chronic use coincides with greater incidence of anxiety and depression.
+Chronic use coincides with a greater incidence of anxiety and depression.
 And since marijuana potencies have been increasing for the last two decades, there is a greater chance of adverse mental effects when the drug is abused.